 - Aber ich hab’ deinen ach so teuren BioVanillejogurt nicht gegessen.
 Woher willst du das überhaupt wissen?

-- But I didn’t eat your oh so expansive organic vanilla yogurt.
-How do you wanne know that anyway?
+- But I didn’t eat your oh so expensive organic vanilla yogurt.
+How do you wanna know that anyway?

 I hope you can see that is doing exactly the same as before… asking for a basic reality.
 Like… before doing the whole “I didn’t” “Yes you did” game you’d rather find out how solid the accusations are.